Trusts, Wills, and Estate Planning

 [Note: This material was prepared by an Arizona attorney relying primarily on Arizona law.
 While much of the material will also apply to other states' laws, you should consult a lawyer in your locality for more specific information.]

-For most people, there are five major considerations in choosing between estate plans:
+For most people, there are six major considerations in choosing between estate plans:

 - Avoiding probate

 - Minimizing taxes (estate taxes and income taxes, including capital gains taxes)

 - Controlling the future uses of the assets